vdim/yz/doc/SYNTAX.md

     entity1 (entity2)

-may return results due to wrong red path (in fact it depends on implementation of the YZ, but let's suppose that our imlementation of the YZ returns first shortest path).
+may return results due to wrong red path (in fact it depends on implementation of the YZ, but let's suppose that our implementation of the YZ returns first shortest path).
 In order to solve this problem you can query

     entity1 (entity3.entity2)